ficonsulting/filabs/_posts/2017-06-23-MSOfficeGit.markdown

 ![cake](https://avatars0.githubusercontent.com/u/262532?v=3&s=400)

 [na-ka-na](https://github.com/na-ka-na), A.K.A.
 Sanchay Harneja, is the author of [ExcelCompare](https://github.com/na-ka-na/ExcelCompare), a command-line tool for diffing Excel workbooks.
-If we tell Git to run it as a custom `diff` tool, Git will crack open the binary with ExcelCompare.
+If you tell Git to run it as a custom `diff` tool, Git will crack open the binary with ExcelCompare.
 This is much better than the default message:

 {% highlight git %}
 $ git diff
 $ Binary files a/Book1.xlsx and b/Book1.xlsx differ
 {% endhighlight %}
-Not helpful.

 First, [download](https://github.com/na-ka-na/ExcelCompare/releases) ExcelCompare.
 Place it in a path **without** spaces.
 You can escape spaces from Git commands, but no spaces in the path will just make your life easier.
 I put it in the root directory of my Git repo.

 Next, update your .git/config and .gitattributes files to run a custom command on Excel files when running `git diff`.
-Git looks in .gitattributes for rules to apply its configuration, and we need to tell it to use the "excel" method on files with xls, xlsx and xlsm file extensions.
-Then in .git/config, we tell Git what the "excel" method is.
+Git looks in .gitattributes for rules to apply its configuration, and you need to tell it to use the "excel" method on files with xls, xlsx and xlsm file extensions.
+Then in .git/config, you tell Git what the "excel" method is.

 ### .gitattributes
 If you don't have a .gitattributes file in your repo's root directory, create one with your favorite text editor.
 I'm a fan of NotePad++.
 Add these file extensions.